The Best Travel Camera Support Straps

 These straps will also slow down the process of taking off your pack.
 If you are super exhausted from hiking 6+ miles and are aching to take off all your weight, you have to remember to slow down and unclip your camera first before stripping off your pack.
 It sounds silly, but I have found it frustrating in the past.
 That being said, it is a great camera support system.

 Just like the Think Tank straps, the Capture Pro Clip allows my camera to be easily accessible out of my pack, keeps the weight off my neck and leaves room in my pack for other equipment.
 ALL BONUSES as a photographer.

 After you attach the mount, the camera slides down into the clip and holds really steady while you are hiking.
 When you are ready to shoot, simply push the red button and slide the camera up out of the Capture Pro Clip.
 I would actually use this more often if it were not for these two necessities....

 1) The shoulder straps on your pack cannot be too thick or too thin.
 The clip fits around the strap and tightens on either side.
 If your strap is too thin, the clip will simply slide down.
 If the strap is too thick, you will not be able to fit the shoulder strap through the clip.
 My multi-day packs were too thick for this clip, but it fit nicely on my REI Trail 25L daypack.

-2) You really need to have a chest strap, like seen in the photo above.
-Without this, the clip will prod you in the arm and cause discomfort.
-However, if you have the chest strap tightened, it will pull the shoulder strap away from your arm, allowing room for the camera mount.
-Trust me, without a chest strap it is really uncomfortable, but with one you can hardly tell the camera is there.
+2) It definitely feels more comfortable when your pack has a chest strap, like seen in the photo above.
+Without this, the clip prods me in the arm, but that could just be a personal issue.
+When I have the chest strap tightened, it will pull the shoulder strap away from the arm, allowing room for the camera mount.